Lokistark/Live-Message-Counter/README.md

 🔗 Project Files & Source Code

--You can view the complete project files and source code on GitHub: https://github.com/Lokistark/Live-Message-Counter.git -Smart-Message Box with Live Character Counter (Webpage) - https://lokistark.github.io/Live-Message-Counter/ -Feel free to explore the HTML, Tailwind CSS styling, and page structure used in this multi-page website.
+- You can view the complete project files and source code on GitHub: https://github.com/Lokistark/Live-Message-Counter.git

+- Smart-Message Box with Live Character Counter (Webpage) - https://lokistark.github.io/Live-Message-Counter/

+- Feel free to explore the HTML, Tailwind CSS styling, and page structure used in this multi-page website.